zzgkly/-rc/README.md

-My use vimrc , zshrc and bashrc
+This is my setting of vimrc , zshrc and bashrc.